APPLYING MAINTENANCE COATS TO WOOD DOORS

 4. Apply the Finish to the Doors.
 This step will work for Paint or clear Marine Spar Varnish.
 Now, how many times have we heard someone say 2 light coats are better than one heavy one?
 How many house flippers do not care to honor that adage?
 Ever sit at a wooden bar and see a chip in it?
 I am not saying all of my bar tops are as neat as they were the day after I did them, but applying too heavy a coat is bad, bad, bad- kind of like George W. sitting in the classroom holding the children's book upside down while doing nothing for five minutes after being told about the 911 attacks.
 Putting heavy coats of paint on is what someone who does not know what they are doing does; you would be better doing nothing.
 Applying too heavy a coat does not allow the material closest to the wood to dry properly and it remains forever soft until someone hapless homeowner comes along and smacks something against it at which time it dings or chips.
 Apply thin coats with nice long brush strokes. if you are planning on applying two coats, which I hope you are (btw, unlike floor finishes, which will chip if we apply too many coats, we can apply extra coats of Marine Varnish as it builds without the risk of chipping like the harder, indoor finishes will), don't worry about every little mark left in the finish. you can sand them out a day or so later when the product has dried and you recoat. and a note about drying - allow this stuff a minimum of 12 hours dry time for the better stuff and longer for the less expensive - upwards of 20 hours; high humidity and low temperatures will impact dry time.
 When you go to sand it for the second coat, if it does not "white over" with a layer of white powder produced by the sanded away finish, it is not dry.
 If you recoat a coat which is not dry, the result is subject to chipping.
 And, if you are recoating, do not forget to tack the finish off before applying the second coat. if you so nto allow the varnish to dry, the second coat can easily become damaged.

-You are done. now clean up and and dispsoe of the rags outside of your house. and if you used any primer with linseed oil in it, be sure those rags are disposed of in a trash can away from the house.
+You are done. now clean up and and dispsoe of the rags outside of your house. and if you used any primer with linseed oil in it or were using a genuine marine varnish, be sure those rags are disposed of in a trash can away from the house.
 Linseed oil soaked rags stacked upon one another will catch fire.

 This page is under construction